 Which Plantation Shutter Color Do People In Boston Pick?11/04/2019Holly Perron What Plantation Shutter Color Should Homeowners In Boston Use?
 Plantation shutters are seen as some of the more fashionable window treatments that people in Boston buy for their houses.
 Their enduring style suits many different interior design schemes and blocks sun glare and heat loss from seeping through your windows.
-The durability of a plantation shutter can also be an added bonus, especially against your children or pets.
+The durability of a plantation shutter can also be an added bonus, and will most likely outlive your current decor.
 When there’s so many wonderful aspects regarding plantation shutters, it’s no question if you should install shutters for your windows.
 Instead, you should ask what color of plantation shutters will you choose?
 White Plantation Shutters Go With Everything Just like trim, white is also the most popular color of plantation shutters by a wide margin.
 It’s easy to see why -- white can work in so many decor styles.
 From wild wall colors to traditional styles, white shutters can complement them all.
-And when you update your style and redesign, you can keep your white shutters in the space, because they’ll still look perfect.
+And when you update your style and redesign, you can keep your white shutters in the space, as they will complement the new decor.
 Those who prefer white plantation shutters usually want them constructed from faux wood so they won’t fade as they age.
 Our Polywood® plantation shutters come in three separate shades of white and have a lifetime warranty that guarantees the shutters will never yellow, stain or fade.
 To clean, you’ll only need to wipe with a damp rag, which is easier than most other window treatments.
 Natural Wood Browns Work Well With Some Designs For some rooms, a plantation shutter with a wood stain looks best.
 A mahogany or cherry stain is a little limiting for outstanding design overhauls, but if you can pair your hardwood floors or preinstalled trim, then perhaps you should try wood plantation shutters.
 Real Wood stains can bring your windows a more natural look, and a must if want a colonial or rustic style.
 The best bet is to install real hardwood plantation shutters like our Ovation® shutters.
 They are available in a slew of stains that can complement most woods in your house.
-If you need an eco-friendly treatment, you could use a reclaimed wood shutter.
+If you want an eco-friendly treatment, you could use a reclaimed wood shutter.
 These are wonderful if you have a beach house or rustic farmhouse theme in your home.
 Bright Colors Are For Other Types Of Window Treatments While you could paint your plantation shutters in a bold color, you may be upset with how they come out.
 A bold color may seem ok now, but then you’re stuck with that color for the long haul.
 White and natural woods have are classics, but will the seafoam green or periwinkle blue treatment still look pretty a few years from now?
 You can change your wall color without a problem, but it will take another window covering to replace the color on your plantation shutter.
 If you are looking for color, you will want to use a off-the-shelf accent curtain along with your plantation shutter.
 By including a splash of color or pattern, you can give interest to your window treatments without losing the benefits of a custom-made interior shutter.
 Then as your wants change, you can keep the plantation shutter and just replace the curtain -- or lose it altogether.
 Sunburst Can Help You Pick The Right Color Of Plantation Shutter Whether it’s white Polywood or a elegant wood stain, Sunburst can find the perfect plantation shutters for your windows.
 Our reps understand Boston and will drive to you to show you a lot of plantation shutter and window treatment choices.
 Just phone 781-352-2205 and schedule your in-home consultation today.